the shoulder press is the king of the Deltoids, the rear deltoid fly is the

 contraction in the muscle, let’s go ahead and fly some dumbbells.

-with every exercise, good form comes before weight.
+with every exercise, using good form on this rear shoulder raise should come before weight.
 If you get the form right,

 the weight will soon follow.